-How to use the “call to action” trick in presentations?
+How to have a “call to action” in presentations?

 Now that we learn what to say to start a speech and how to overcome the fear of it, we have to know how to end it and how to use the “call to action” trick to finish our presentation?